Connection

-However, this year a few things have come together in a moment of serendipity that’s making me think a theme might be in order.
+However, this year, much like that year, a few things have come together that are making me think a theme might be in order.

-I realized the last few years of pandemic-induced isolation have been wearing on me.
+At the time, I realized a few years of pandemic-induced isolation had been wearing on me.
+Add to that my current post-fall recovery, and it’s really no surprise.

 It’s manifested in several ways, but one of the most surprising is that I realize I miss seeing people.
 I’ve not been seeing people in person or interacting with people nearly as much as before.
-I suspect it’s negatively affecting my mental health.
+I’m sure it’s negatively affecting my mental health.

 It wasn’t for me.

-Remember, at the beginning of the pandemic introverts such as myself joked that we’d been preparing for the inevitable isolation all our lives.
+Remember, at the beginning of the pandemic, introverts such as myself joked that we’d been preparing for the inevitable isolation all our lives.
 Being alone (or at least alone more often) was our natural, more comfortable state.
-Now, after close to three years of off again on again isolation, acknowledging that as being a loss is both surprising and noteworthy.
+And yet now acknowledging that as a loss is both surprising and noteworthy.

 At the same time, some of the online social groups I participate in haven’t been as helpful as I’d hoped.